-The witness must confirm basic requirements that the plaintiff lives in Maryland.
+The witness must confirm the basic requirements that the plaintiff lives in Maryland.

-There are certain absolute divorce forms that must be provided in Maryland including a copy of a marriage certificate and information like tax forms that confirms the fact the plaintiff lives in Maryland.
+There are certain absolute divorce forms that must be provided in Maryland including a copy of a marriage certificate and information like tax forms that confirm the fact the plaintiff lives in Maryland.

 At the final hearing, the plaintiff provides testimony by responding to questions from the judge.